+To satisfy this graduation requirement, all students must pass one course that has been approved as meeting the South Carolina REACH Act requirement.
 A current list of Clemson courses that meet the requirement is below.
-Additional courses may be approved that satisfy this requirement.
 Students may select any course that meets the requirement, regardless of catalog year.
 This course may count as a requirement in any part of the program of study, including the major, minor, general education or as a free elective.